xgrois/CA.BackTracking.KnightTour/README.md

 NOTE: A brute-force search using backtracking algorithm for a knight's tour is impractical on all but the smallest boards.
 For example, there are approximately 4×10^51 (i.e., 19,591,828,170,979,904 tours) possible move sequences on an 8 × 8 board,
 and it is well beyond the capacity of modern computers (or networks of computers) to perform operations on such a large set.
-This implementation is just to practice backtracking, which is quite important.
+This implementation is just to practice backtracking and C#.

 ## Output examples